Get a Free Quote

 Leather Patches.

-Custom Patches allow for elaborate designing and for the incorporation of your iconic and desired delicate detailing.
-There is no restriction as such for what goes on patches, giving the wearer freedom for design as long as it does not offend any motorcycle club.
+Custom Patches allow for elaborate design and incorporate your iconic and desired delicate detailing.
+What goes on with patches is not restricted, giving the wearer freedom to design if it does not offend any motorcycle club.

 Harley Owners Group Jacket